PostHog/posthog.com/contents/handbook/people/team-structure/why-small-teams.md

 * The overall goal is for a Small Team is to own an area of the product/company and be as close to its own startup as possible, with only a handful of centralized processes
 * A Small Team should never be more than six people
-* A Small Team has an Team Lead responsible for its performance - whoever is most appropriate depending on what the team is working on.
+* A Small Team has a Team Lead responsible for its performance - whoever is most appropriate depending on what the team is working on.
 This does _not_ mean the most senior person on the team.
 * A Small Team must have (1) a customer (internal or external), (2) a mission and (3) metrics
 * There may be certain functions where at our current stage we don't need a Small Team yet.
 * Each Small Team runs its own retrospective + sprint every week.
 This must be done transparently.